 - Pat the dough into an 8 inch circle on tray lined with a Silpat or parchment paper.
 Cut the circle into 8 even wedges.
 Gently move them apart using a flat spatula.

-- Preheat the oven and bake for 20 minutes.
+- Bake for 20 minutes.
 Remove and place on a wire rack to cool.

 - Place the sugars and milk in a saucepan over medium heat.
 Bring to a boil.
 Boil for 2-3 minutes or until it reaches 240 degrees on a candy thermometer. (soft ball stage)